• Skip to primary navigation

 • If your sugar pumpkin is larger than 2 pounds, you'll need to microwave it for longer.
 In the video above, I used a 5-pound pumpkin and microwaved it for two minutes on each side.

 • Another option, shown in the video, is to skip the peeling, slicing, and cubing.
-Simply cut the pumpkin in half, remove the pulp and seeds, and place it cut-side-down on a parchment-lined rimmed baking sheet.
+Cut the pumpkin in half, remove the pulp and seeds, and place it cut-side-down on a parchment-lined rimmed baking sheet.
 Roast the pumpkin until fork-tender, about 30 minutes at 425°F. The result is not so much a side dish as a cooked pumpkin that you can mash and use in other recipes.

 Nutrition per Serving

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Vegetable Recipes

-• Roasted yellow squash on a white plate.
+• Roasted mushrooms are served on a white plate.

-• Homemade coleslaw served in a black bowl.
+• Cucumber vinegar salad is served in a glass salad bowl.

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating